 University Mace, Coat of Arms, and Seal

 Traditionally, the ceremonial mace represents the authority vested in the highest officer of a governing body.
-In an educational institution, the authority symbolized by the mace derives from respect for the authority of knowledge and for the rights and value of the individual.
-Thus the leader of an academic community assumes the obligation and challenge to ensure for its members a climate conducive to growth in knowledge and grace.
+In an educational institution, the authority symbolized by the mace is derived from respect for the authority of knowledge, and for the rights and value of the individual.
+Thus, the leader of an academic community assumes the obligation and challenge to ensure, for its members, a climate conducive to growth in knowledge and grace.

 The construction of the ceremonial mace of Loma Linda University evokes further ideas.
-Its two metals, bronze and aluminum, suggest the value of lessons both ancient and contemporary.
-Rather than lying prone, an instrument to be wielded, this mace stands upright in celebration of the human spirit.
-Its open construction implies free exposure to questions, ideas, and conflict.
-The eight vertical supporting elements (at three points bound together as for strength and stability in unity) uphold a graceful oval that points outward to the universe, the province of inquiry.
+Two metals—bronze and aluminum—suggest the value of lessons both ancient and contemporary.
+Rather than lying prone—an instrument to be wielded, this mace stands upright in celebration of the human spirit.
+Open construction implies free exposure to questions, ideas, and conflict.
+Eight vertical supporting elements (at three points bound together representing strength and stability in unity) uphold a graceful oval that points outward to the universe—the province of inquiry.